-5.4 PLMR calibration
+5.3 PLMR calibration

-The normal operating procedure for PLMR is to perform a "warm" and "cold" calibration before, during and after each flight.
-The before and after flight calibrations are achieved by removing PLMR from the aircraft and making brightness temperature measurements of a blackbody calibration target at ambient temperature and the sky (see Figure 5-6).
-The in-flight calibration is accomplished by flying over a water body and ground stations.
-Lake Wyangan will be used as the cold target for in-flight calibration of PLMR.
+The normal operating procedure for PLMR is to perform a "warm" and "cold" calibration before and after each flight, with an in-flight calibration check.
+The before and after flight calibrations are achieved by removing PLMR from the aircraft and making brightness temperature measurements of a blackbody calibration target at ambient temperature, and the sky (see Figure 5-5).
+The in-flight calibration check is accomplished by flying over a water body and ground stations.
+Lake Wyangan will be used as the cold in-flight calibration target of PLMR.

-Given the relatively small size of the water storage, PLMR will be flown at the lowest permissible altitude (500ft) so as the swath of the instrument (300m at 500ft) and respective footprints (50m resolution) will be entirely included within the lake boundary along a distance of around 1km.
-Calibration flights are illustrated in Figure 5-7.
+Given the relatively small size of the water storage, PLMR will be flown at the lowest permissible altitude (500ft) so as the swath of the instrument (300 m at 500ft) and respective footprints (50 m resolution) will be entirely included within the lake boundary along a distance of around 1 km.
+Calibration flights are illustrated in Figure 5-6.

-Ground requirements for over-water flights include monitoring of the water temperature and salinity within the top 1cm layer of water.
-Both quantities will be monitored continuously during the campaign using a UNIDATA 6536B® temperature and salinity sensor connected to a logger, located at 146° 1.32'E and 34° 13.14'S at Lake Wyangan. transects of Furthermore, water temperature and salinity in the top 1cm layer will be undertaken with a handheld temperature and salinity meter (Hydralab Quanta®) at the start and end of SMAPEx-4 (see Figure 5-7).
-This will involve making north-south and east-west transects at 100m spacing centred on the monitoring station. purpose these The of measurements is to check for spatial
+Ground requirements for over-water flights include monitoring of the water temperature and salinity within the top 1 cm layer of water.
+Both quantities will be monitored continuously during the campaign using a UNIDATA 6536B® temperature and salinity sensor connected to a logger, located at 146°1.32' E and 34°13.14' S at Lake Wyangan.
+Furthermore, transects of water temperature and salinity in the top 1 cm layer will be undertaken with a handheld temperature and salinity meter (Hydralab Quanta®) at the start and end

+Figure 5-5.
+Calibration flight (red line) and boat transects (white lines) over Lake Wyangan.

 Figure 5-6.
-Calibration flight (red line) and boat transects (white lines) over Lake Wyangan

-Figure 5-7.
 Upper left: undertaking a sky cold point calibration with PLMR; upper right: undertaking a warm point calibration with the calibration box shown in the inset; lower left: the buoy used to monitor water temperature and salinity; lower right: undertaking a boat transect of water salinity and temperature.

 Table 5-1.
-Location of the PARC during SMAPEx-4.
+Location of the PARC during SMAPEx-5.